 - How big does a Toyger cat get?

-Because Toyger cats are smart and good jumpers, you need to make your home cat-proof.
-Secure cabinets, place dangerous substances and cleaning agents in a safe place, and don’t clutter your home with too many things.
+Because Toyger cats are smart and good at jumping, you need to make sure the house is cat-proof.
+Secure cabinets, keep dangerous substances and cleaning products in a safe place, and don’t leave too many things around the house.

 Fun fact: Toygers are active and playful, but also calm and balanced.
-They love sleeping or snuggling with you on the couch.
+They love to sleep or snuggle up next to you on the couch.

 Toyger cats are beautiful.
-They are larger than ‘ordinary house cats’ and have a unique pattern on their fur – tabby, but different.
-The stripes on the fur of these cats are much darker and more distinct than the stripes of tabby cats, for example.
-This makes their fur very reminiscent of a tiger’s.
-The color of their fur is brown mackerel tabby, but the fur on their belly is completely light in color.
+They are larger than “ordinary house cats” and have a distinctive pattern on their coat – tabby, but different.
+The stripes on these cats’ fur are much darker and more defined than, for example, the stripes of a domestic shorthair cat.
+This makes their coat strongly resemble that of a tiger.
+The coat color is brown mackerel tabby, but the fur on their belly is completely light in color.

-So, these cats are bigger and heavier than typical house cats.
+These cats are therefore larger and heavier than domestic cats.
 But how big does a Toyger cat get?
-Males are generally bigger than female cats, but that’s the case with every breed.
-As for weight, it varies depending on the breeding line and the cat’s health.
-However, you can expect them to weigh between 5 to a whopping 10 kilograms!
+Males are noticeably sturdier than females, but that is the case with every breed.
+And in terms of weight, it varies, as it depends on the breeding line and the health of the cat.
+But you can expect between 5 to 10 kilograms!

-The head of a Toyger is oval, average to large, and proportionate to the rest of its muscular body.
-The snout is a bit longer, which is great because it prevents breathing problems.
-Toyger cats have round and somewhat narrow ears, giving them a tiger-like appearance.
-Their eyes have the typical almond shape and are of regular size.
-However, they are set farther apart than the eyes of ordinary house cats.
+The head of a Toyger is oval, medium to large, and well proportioned with the rest of the muscular body.
+The snout is a bit longer.
+This is good because it means this cat doesn’t have respiratory issues.
+The ears of Toyger cats are rounded and somewhat narrow, giving them a slightly tiger-like look.
+Their eyes have the typical almond shape and are of normal size.
+They are spaced further apart than the eyes of ordinary house cats.

-Toyger cats can jump very well but are not as good at climbing.
-If you’re looking for a scratching post for your Toyger cat, choose a stable and tall cat tree
+Toyger cats can jump very well, but they aren’t as good at climbing.
+Looking for a cat tree for your Toyger cat?
+Choose a stable and tall scratching post.

-A Toyger is not difficult to care for.
-You can take care of their fur by brushing it once a week to remove dead hair and distribute their natural skin oil nicely over their body.
-It’s important to cuddle and play with a Toyger multiple times a day, especially if it’s the only cat in the house.
+A Toyger is not the hardest to care for.
+You take care of their coat by brushing it about once a week.
+This way, you remove dead hairs and distribute the natural skin oils evenly across their body.
+It’s also important to cuddle and play with a Toyger several times a day, especially if it is the only cat in the house.
 Toygers value interaction with their owners, are active, and need stimulation to stay happy and healthy.

-Furthermore, provide a Toyger with lots of love, a safe home, good nutrition, fresh water, veterinary care, and protection against parasites.
+Additionally, you naturally provide a Toyger with lots of love, a safe home, good nutrition, fresh water, care from a veterinarian, and protection against parasites.
 And of course:

 - Toys for active cats